+Name Date

+The above student has chosen the following Track for Graduate Study :

+Track A

-Name Date The above student has chosen the following Track for Graduate Study: Track A Externship (HSLS 6910) for one semester and the other semester a HSLS 6920 (credit only practicum hours).
-This declaration must be p minimum of 3 didactic hours (HSLS courses or outside electives) and pre-approved by Director of Clinical Education of SLP.
-Pre-approval granted on Date by Director of Clinical Education of SLP Track B Externship (HSLS 6910) both spring and summer semesters ithout a written request.
-The request to change tracks is subject to the e Committee, Director of Clinical Education of SLP, and the HSLS Student's Signature
+Externship (HSLS 6910) for one semester and the other semester a HSLS 6920 (credit only practicum hours).
+This declaration must be minimum of 3 didactic hours (HSLS courses or outside electives) and pre-approved by Director of Clinical Education of SLP.

+Pre-approval granted on by Director of Clinical Education of SLP

+Date Director of Clinical Education of SLP

+Track B

+Externship (HSLS 6910) both spring and summer semesters

+vithout a written request.
+The request to change tracks is subject to the te Committee, Director of Clinical Education of SLP, and the HSLS

+Student's Signature

+Otadont o Oignatalo